Dropshipping & Ecommerce Glossary of Terms for Beginners: Definitive List

 Internal links connect one page on a domain to another page on the same domain.

-For example, the internal link of Dropshipping.com (https://dropshipping.com ) website might be https://dropshipping.com/waiting-list/
+For example, the internal link to Dropshipping.com (https://dropshipping.com ) website might be from this URL.

 Infographics

-Infographics, also known as information graphics, are graphical representations of information, data, or expertise that are meant to provide content in an easy and understanding style.
+Infographics, also known as information graphics, are graphical representations of information, data, or expertise that are meant to provide content in an easy and understandable style.

 These are commonly used because they can send messages fast or simplify the display of enormous volumes of data.